-Because reflective practice is essential to professionalism and ethical conduct, self-reflection (on one's attitudes, motivations, values, feelings and experiences) and reflection on one's interactions with others, will constitute a significant learning focus.
+Because reflective practice is essential to professionalism and ethical conduct, self-reflection (on one's attitudes, motivations, values, feelings and experiences) and reflection on one's interactions with others, including inter-professional contexts of client care, will constitute a significant learning focus.
 Rather than emphasising abstract principles, case studies of actual ethical scenarios will be employed to contextualise ethical deliberation and illustrate ethical dilemmas.

 |1.||Critically reflect on one's own experiences, motives and values and how these may impact on one's moral assumptions and ethical reasoning in professional practice;|

 |2.||Scrutinise the concept of professionalism and professional conduct in the context of psychology training and practice;|

 |3.||Analyse and apply knowledge of the law governing the practice of psychology in Australia and the operation of the Psychology Board of Australia and of the APS Code of Ethics and Current Guidelines;|